jonaswitt/max-api/README.md

 Currently supported features
 ----------------------------

-The node app (app.js) supports the following HTTP request types:
+The node app (app.coffee) supports the following HTTP request types:

 - GET /cubes
   Return all MAX! cubes on the local network as a JSON array (contains IP address,